 Take in tapas and Spanish wine on Knutsford Terrace (© El Cid Spanish Restaurant)

-El Cid is a stylish wine bar and Spanish tapas restaurant located on Tsim Sha Tsui’s dynamic Knutsford Terrace, serving a delightful array of tapas (with a great selection of vegetarian tapas), refreshing soups, paellas (the Chicken and Chorizo Paella with half of a roast chicken (HK$400) is a nice departure from seafood-focused paellas), and comforting Spanish mains.
+El Cid is a stylish wine bar and Spanish tapas restaurant located on Tsim Sha Tsui’s dynamic Knutsford Terrace, serving a delightful array of tapas (with a great selection of vegetarian tapas), refreshing soups, paellas (the Meat Paella of your choice with half of a roast chicken (HK$400) is a nice departure from seafood-focused paellas), and comforting Spanish mains.
 Established in 1992, the dimly-lit and intimate setting is perfect for a romantic evening with a glass of vino Español.
 As far as pricepoint, you can expect to pay HK$600 per person for dinner.

 El Vaso de Oro — Sheung Wan